ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   When set to :literal:`false`\ , the IRRDBU00 utility runs with the :literal:`LOCKINPUT` option.
 This ensures data consistency by locking the database, but it prevents other processes from updating RACF profiles until the dump completes.

-  The user ID requires :literal:`UPDATE` authority to the RACF database to permit the utility to :literal:`LOCKINPUT`.
+  The user ID requires :literal:`UPDATE` authority to the RACF database when using :literal:`LOCKINPUT`.

+  See \ `https://www.ibm.com/docs/en/zos/3.2.0?topic=irrdbu00\-allowable\-parameters <https://www.ibm.com/docs/en/zos/3.2.0?topic=irrdbu00-allowable-parameters>`__ for more information about :literal:`LOCKINPUT` and :literal:`NOLOCKINPUT`.

   | **required**: False
   | **type**: bool
   | **default**: True

-no_exec
+execute_clist
-  Whether to skip execution of generated clist.
+  Whether to execute the generated CLIST.

   This option is only applicable when :emphasis:`operation=purge`.

-  When set to :literal:`true`\ , the module will generate the CLIST with DELUSER/DELGROUP commands but will not execute it.
+  When set to :literal:`true`\ , the module generates the CLIST, removes the safety :literal:`EXIT` statement, and executes the DELUSER/DELGROUP commands.

-  When set to :literal:`false`\ , the CLIST will be generated and executed to purge the profiles.
+  When set to :literal:`false`\ , the module generates the CLIST but does not execute it.

   This option is useful for reviewing the purge commands before execution.

   | **required**: False
   | **type**: bool
-  | **default**: False
+  | **default**: True

 tmp_hlq